gerstner-hub/nst/README.md

 - a double-click on a URI scheme like `http://` will select the complete URL.
   See `SEL_URI_SCHEMES` in `nst_config.hxx`.
-- a double-click on a word delimiting character, while holding the `alt` modifier, will select the following word up until the next delimiter of the same kind.
+- a double-click on a word delimiting character, while pressing MOD1 (`alt`)`, will select the following word up until the next delimiter of the same kind.
 E.g. when clicking on the double quotes of `"a couple of words"` then the complete string delimited by the double quotes will be selected.
+  When double-right-clicking on a word delimiting character, then a backward search for the same delimiter is performed.
+In both cases, if nothing is found, nothing is selected.
+The start/end of line count as matching delimiting characters.
-- if a selection already exists and you click left or right of the selection while holding the `alt` modifier, then the selection will be expanded to the left or right, respectively, until the next word delimiter is found.
-When clicking on the selection itself, then the selection will be extended in both directions.
+- if a word selection already exists and a left or right click occurs, while pressing MOD1 (`alt`), then the selection will be expanded to the left, to the right, or in both directions.
+Expansion to the left happens when the click is above or left of the existing selection.
+Expansion to the right happens when the click is below or right of the existing selection.
+  Expansion in both direction happens when the click is on the existing selection itself.
+- selecting text while holding CONTROL and MOD1 (`alt`), will select full lines between the selected start and end coordinates.

 Configuration File Support
 ==========================